kartikbhushan/kartikbhushan/README.md

 ### Hi there 👋

 I am Kartik Bhushan a Cyber Security enthusiast and a Full stack Web dev from 🇮🇳.
-I am the Ethical hacking facilitor at Student Developers Clubs.
+I am currently working as an Infosec Consultant at Microsoft.
 I am passionate about Code in general.

 I mostly work with Python,HTML,CSS,JS,BootStrap,PHP,Wordpress and Bash. 🚀